kuipid01/duowork.github.io/CONTRIBUTION.md

 - Create a new branch for your contribution.
 Use a descriptive name that reflects the purpose of your changes.
 - Make sure your branch is based on the latest version of the development branch (`v2` which stands for version of two the app).
-- Make sure to test that the code is working as it should in the `staging` branch.
-If the code fails, refer back to the branch with the failing code and create a fix for it then merge again witht the `staging` branch.
-If everything works fine then push to the repo and create a PR.
+- Test code and run build (eg. `gatsby run build` or `npm run build`) in the `staging` branch to make sure everything works as it should.
+Refer back to the development branch (`v2` or the branch containing development code) if there's an error or failure and create a fix it.
+Merge again to `staging` branch if everything works fine. repeat process as needed.

     `NOTE:` Create PR only from the `staging` branch.
-The `main` remains untouched until the app is ready for production unpon which the original repo will merge all the changes to the branch.
+The `main` remains untouched until the app is ready for production unpon which the original repo will merge all the changes to the branch and trigger an integration pipeline build for production.

 ## 4. Code Changes